Updated: May 14, 9:46 a.m. | Posted: March 25, 5 p.m.

 Do I need a permit to travel?

 In a word: No.

-How is this order different from the ones that have already been issued?
+How is the stay-at-home order different from the ones that have already been issued?

 So far, bars and restaurants have shifted to takeout-only service.
-Businesses that provide “public accommodation,” like gyms and health clubs, theaters, museums and bowling alleys — and those that require close human contact, like salons and tattoo parlors — have been closed.
+Businesses that provide “public accommodation,” like gyms and health clubs, theaters, museums and bowling alleys — and those that require close human contact, like salons and tattoo parlors — have been closed or significantly limited.